Oliver-Lloyd-MDEF/Oliver-MDEF-Portfolio/docs/project/project.md

 #### What Did We End Up With

 We ended up with the WattWise project, a holistic tool designed to track and visualize embodied energy consumption and carbon footprint across various aspects of daily life.
-The core of the system is an AI-powered platform using the GPT-4 architecture, accessible through a Telegram chat interface.
+The core of the system is an AI-powered platform using the GPT-4o architecture, accessible through a Telegram chat interface.
 This system allows users to log their energy use, receive feedback, and get personalized recommendations for reducing their consumption.

-We also developed supporting hardware, including an energy monitor and a transportation tracker, to facilitate data collection.
+We also developed supporting hardware, including an energy monitor, to facilitate data collection.
+This energy monitor sends its data to the AI assistant, enabling it to provide accurate and tailored advice based on real-time information.
+Additionally, we experimented with other tools like a transportation tracker to give comprehensive insights into various aspects of energy usage.

+This approach combines automation with user engagement, addressing both the knowledge gap and the practical challenges of energy tracking.
+The Telegram bot offers a human-like interaction that is easy to integrate into daily life, while the energy monitor simplifies data collection.
+This dual approach ensures that users can easily understand and manage their energy consumption without feeling overwhelmed.

 #### Why Did We Choose This

 We chose this direction because it aligns with our goal of making sustainable living practical and accessible.
 By leveraging AI and big data, we can automate complex tasks and provide users with clear, actionable insights.
 The conversational interface makes the system user-friendly and engaging, encouraging continuous use and fostering sustainable habits.
 Our focus on open-source solutions ensures that the project remains accessible and adaptable, allowing for community involvement and further development.

 #### Where Do We Want It to Go Next?

+**Broader Testing:** We aim to gather more feedback from a wider audience to refine the tool and ensure its effectiveness across diverse user groups.

+**Gamification:** Exploring gamification strategies to increase long-term engagement and make energy tracking more enjoyable.

+**Business Applications:** Considering a shift towards lifecycle assessment tools for designers, providing a valuable resource for sustainable product development.

+**Scalability:** Transitioning to open source models like Llama-3 or Phi-3 to handle the inputs and outputs to make WattWise more accessible and adaptable.

 Looking ahead, we aim to refine the WattWise system, addressing any bugs and enhancing its features.
 We plan to expand the AI’s capabilities and integrate more data sources to provide even more accurate and personalized recommendations.
 We also want to explore running the system on local machines using open-source AI models to reduce its environmental footprint and increase privacy for users.
 Additionally, we hope to build a community around the project, encouraging collaboration and sharing of sustainable practices.
 Ultimately, our goal is to create a tool that not only helps individuals but also supports businesses and larger communities in their transition to more sustainable practices.